-Two British citizens reportedly kidnapped in DR Congo
+Two British citizens kidnapped while on gorilla visit in Democratic Republic of Congo

 -

-Two British citizens reportedly kidnapped in DR Congo
+Two British citizens kidnapped while on gorilla visit in Democratic Republic of Congo

-Two British citizens have been reportedly kidnapped in the Democratic Republic of Congo.
+Two British citizens have been kidnapped in the Democratic Republic of Congo.

-The pair are understood to have been taken while visiting the Virunga National Park, a renowned gorilla sanctuary in the east of the African country, on Friday.
+ITV News understands that the pair, a man and woman, were taken while visiting the Virunga National Park, a renowned gorilla sanctuary in the east of the African country, on Friday.

-According to local media, a female park ranger travelling with the tourists was killed.
+A female park ranger travelling with the tourists was killed and a male member of staff from the Congolese Institute for Nature Conservation (CINC) was injured.

 The park has seen rising violence in recent months as armed groups attempt to steal resources like charcoal.

-The park said five young rangers and a driver were killed in an ambush last month.
+They have said that five young rangers and a driver were killed in an ambush last month.

 It was the deadliest attack in recent years, taking the total number of rangers killed to 175.

+According to local media, the bandits are demanding a $200,000 ransom for the release of the captives.

 Virunga is a Unesco world heritage site, covering 3,000 square miles on the DRC border with Uganda and Rwanda.